-The investigator initiated proposals are a unique opportunity to receive valuable peer feedback, network with the Society of Critical Care Medicine's (SCCM) Discovery Steering Committee members, and solicit additional participant sites.
+The investigator-initiated proposals are a unique opportunity to receive valuable peer feedback, network with the Society of Critical Care Medicine's (SCCM) Discovery Steering Committee members, and solicit additional participant sites.
 Proposals will be reviewed and evaluated by the Discovery Steering Committee.
-The investigators of the six highest ranked proposals will have an opportunity to present their proposals virtually or in person via PowerPoint presentation followed by questions.
-Those investigators invited to present can do so virtually and do not need to travel to Washington D.C.
-The proposals that are not selected for live presentations at the Discovery Spring Clinical Investigators Meeting will receive valuable feedback; the abstracts will be shared with the Discovery Steering Committee with the opportunity to solicit additional study sites.
+The investigators of the highest-ranked proposals will have an opportunity to present their proposals virtually or in person via PowerPoint presentation followed by questions.
+Those investigators invited to present can do so virtually and do not need to travel to the meetings.
+The proposals that are not selected for live presentation at the Discovery Clinical Investigators Meeting will receive valuable feedback; the abstracts will be shared with the Discovery Steering Committee with the opportunity to solicit additional study sites.

-The peer review, feedback, additional study sites, and the letter of support on behalf of the SCCM Discovery Steering Committee will greatly increase the chance of your study to obtain funding, be published, and help critically ill patients.
+The peer review, feedback, additional study sites, and the letter of support on behalf of the SCCM Discovery Steering Committee will greatly increase the chance of your study obtaining funding, being published, and helping critically ill patients.

 Criteria for Application:

-- A minimum of two sites is required to apply (multi-institutional studies)
+- A minimum of two sites is required (a multi-institutional study)

-- The research plan (questions 6-16) in the application should be concise and limited to no more than 6 pages.
+- The research plan (questions 6-16) in the application should be concise and limited to no more than six pages.
 The research plan includes specific aims, background and significance, preliminary studies (where applicable), and research design and methods.